ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 ***Everything looks good, time for a break?***

 Just as you thought you got a break after working your ass off on the taxis and regular cars, we got another feature to add.
-We now have to add engine in the car.
+We now have to add an engine in the car.
 Wait, that's it?
 Huh! that will take like 10 seconds.
-I just have to add engine in the car class.
+I just have to add an engine in the car class.

 ```java
 public class Car {